-CUSTOMPLEXINGTM (Camera Recording Priority) Selecting:
+CUSTOMPLEXINGTM (Camera Multiplexing Priority) Selecting:

-1 - 4 Toggles the camera between High (factory default), Alarm Only, Low, and Medium priorities.
+1 - 4 Toggles the camera between High Alarm Only, Low, and Medium priorities.
+(The factory default is "High").

 The camera priority affects how frequently a camera's image is recorded.
-The factory default for all cameras is set to High.
 Using the factory defaults, the camera multiplexing ordering is: